segmentio/aws-okta/README.md

 `aws-okta` allows you to authenticate with AWS using your Okta credentials.

+⚠️ As per [#278](https://github.com/segmentio/aws-okta/issues/278), development and maintenance of `aws-okta` is halted.
+If you're not already using it, now would be a bad time to start. ⚠️

 ## Installing

 [See the wiki for more installation options.](https://github.com/segmentio/aws-okta/wiki/Installation)